bucofski/First_Faults_GUI/README.md

 ## Licence

-Copyright (c) 2025 Tom Vandevijver / Goethals Benoit
+Copyright (c) 2025 Tom Tom Van de Vyver/ Goethals Benoit

 This source code is provided for viewing purposes only.